DSPN/azure-resource-manager-dse/multi-dc/README.md

-main is a set of Python scripts that generate an ARM template.
+multi-dc is a set of Python scripts that generate an ARM template.
 This supports multiple data centers and is highly customizable.

 A script called deploy.sh is the main entry point.
 This takes the name of a resource group as a parameter.  deploy.sh creates that resource group, generates an ARM template by invoking main.py and submits that template to Azure.
 The template created is written to ./generatedTemplate.json